-Sending or receiving a STREAM frame causes the identified stream to become "open".
+Sending or receiving a STREAM or RST\STREAM frame causes the identified stream to become "open".
 The stream identifier for a new stream is selected as described in Section 10.1.
-The same STREAM frame can also cause a stream to immediately become "half-closed" if the FIN flag is set.
+A RST\STREAM frame, or a STREAM frame with the FIN flag set also causes a stream to become "half-closed".